-School's arrangements for consulting with and listening to pupils are: Growing up in North Yorkshire Survey, and regular pupil voice and consultation and regular dialogue
+School's arrangements for consulting with and listening to pupils are worry box and PSHE time, Growing up in North Yorkshire Survey, online anonymous reporting systems)

-We make pupils aware of these arrangements by talking to them!
+We make pupils aware of these arrangements by regular discussion and observation.

 H. Curriculum resources and support